Welcome to LifeStyle© 2012

 Antenna System at VK1-FGYL - Canon EOS 1D/5 Photo RMP © 2017

 Gordon Land does not allow any photos to be taken.
-Here are two very rare shots taken during lecturing and during studio recordings.
+Nevertheless, here are two very rare shots taken during lecturing and during studio recordings.
 The left photo shows G.Y.
 Land during lectures at G.A.K.
 Academy at Accra-Adenda-West Africa.
-The right photo shows the "retired" Gordon Y. Land during a broadcast to radio amateurs at the city of Cali in Columbia, South America via his beloved amateur radio station call-sign VK1FGYL.
-He is often "On the Air" speaking worldwide and in space via satellite to other radio amateurs living in the most spectacular places.
+The right photo shows the "retired" Gordon Y. Land during a broadcast to radio amateurs at the city of Cali in Columbia, South America via his amateur radio station.
 He also loves to edit and record new episodes of LifeStyle.
 He states that with about 80 years of age life only just begins.
 In age he likes to follow his friend Johannes Heesters 108 and working to his last day of life, smoking every day a big cigar and drinking a glass of red wine.
 G.Y.
 Land never smoked nor did he drink alcohol and he is a 99% vegetarian.
 He always jokes that because of this lifestyle he expect his life to extend to at least 115 years of age.
-He says that many LifeStyle Programs and QSO's are still to come.
+He says that many LifeStyle Programs are still to come and some books have to be finalised.
+This includes his extended Autobiography.
+He says with a smile that he is far too young to write a biography.

 2008 Prof. G.Y.
 Land lecturing in West Africa - 2017 retired G.Y.
 Land in the Studio